d-lobanov/jira_pub_sync/README.md

 jirapub issue TASK-3  # Start to migrate issue `TASK-3` from SK to PUB

-jirapub issues 10     # Finds and migartes all non-synchronized tickets
+jirapub issues 18     # Finds and migartes all non-synchronized tickets for last 18 days